Psychology Selling Techniques: 📕 A Book Review on Pre-suasion by Robert Cialdini

 You might feel Cialdini is creating psychological tools to expose people to greater exploitation.
 Yet, that is why it is imperative for retailers to quickly master the science and tools of Pre-suasion.

-Being an expert pre-suader, we can lead the way into educating the public to be better consumers about persuasive communication and minimise the risk of being exploited from pre-suasion.
+Being an expert pre-suader, we can lead the way into educating the public to be better consumers about persuasive communication.
+Then minimise the risk of being exploited from pre-suasion.